jaols/PSJumpStart/README.md

 ### The templates

 In the `Templates`folder (living in the module folder) is a set of templates.
-Copy these to your preferred working space.
+Copy these to your preferred working space or use the command `Copy-PSTemplate` in the module.

+### Script signing

+There is a little stand alone feature in the `Templates`folder for script signing.
+It will search for a valid `CodeSigning`  capable certificate on the local computer.
+If not found a new self signed certificate will be created and used for signing scripts.

 ## Down the rabbit hole